binkley/wrong-place-wrong-time/homebrewery-part-1.md

 intrigue, and reward.

 Built atop a vast plateau along the northern Sword Coast, Waterdeep is a bustling, crowded, busy mercantile city where coin is king.
 Waterdhavians live life at a fast pace, and despite their fervent work ethic, they rarely miss an opportunity to celebrate, with festivals often going on all day and all night.
 In Waterdeep, wealth brings respect, respect earns influence, and influence is power.

 Blending classic fantasy with city street gritty noir, you are fast friends alone in a new, sprawling city, and might encounter fights or opportunities.
+You took a small top-floor apartment, shabby and drafty, in the down-at-heel Dock Ward, many flights up from the street&mdash;but it was cheap and hidden from prying eyes, official ones at least.

 ## To the Players